zgfh/pxdocs/content/reference/CLI/cloud-migration.md

 ## Prerequisites

-### Installing Portworx

-First things first.
-We start by installing _Portworx_ on 2 clusters using [this image] (https://hub.docker.com/r/portworx/px-enterprise/).

 ### Configuring a secret store

 Before we begin, make sure you have configured a [secret store] (/key-management/) on both clusters.
 This will be used to store the credentials for the objectstore.